drupal-mods/newrelic_checkout_telemetry

 4. Custom Drupal event — ✅ Implemented.
 A TelemetryPreRecordEvent is dispatched before each custom event is recorded.

-5. Event API transport — Add an alternate transport that sends events via the New Relic Event API (HTTP) for environments without the PHP agent.
+5. Event API transport — ✅ Implemented.
+HTTP transport via the New Relic Event API.
+Works without the PHP extension.

 7. Alerting templates — ✅ Implemented.
 See Alerting templates section above.